parsampsh/adminx/README.md

 # Adminx Library
 Adminx is a library to create and handle admin panel automaticaly in laravel applications.

-### Note: This library is in development state and is not ready

 ## Why Adminx?
 Some of Adminx Features: